connorferster/handcalcs/README.md

 ```
 ![Incorrect brackets](docs/images/wrong_brackets.gif)

-Under-the-hood, parsed python code in `handcalcs` is represented as a nested deque: every set of parentheses (no matter the context) begins a new nested deque which is recursively converted to Latex code.
-The above line would look like this (represented as a list for brevity): `[[3, '*', 'a'], '/', 'sqrt', [2, '*', 'a', '+', 'b', '**', '2' ]]`.
-Notice how the 'sqrt' is all alone after the `/` operator?
+Under-the-hood, parsed Python code in `handcalcs` is represented as a nested deque: every set of parentheses (no matter the context) begins a new nested deque which is recursively converted to Latex code.

+The above line would look like this (represented as a list, for brevity): `[[3, '*', 'a'], '/', 'sqrt', [2, '*', 'a', '+', 'b', '**', '2' ]]`.
+Notice how the `sqrt` is all alone after the `/` operator?

 To render the fraction properly, a lookahead is performed and the next item after the `/` is rendered as the denominator.
 In this instance, the next item is the function name, `sqrt`, and not the full expression.

 Putting brackets around the whole denominator means that `handcalcs` will see the whole expression (as a nested deque) in the lookahead.

-**If you have Latex output that looks not quite right, check to see if you are using brackets and fractions in this unambiguous manner.**
+**If you have Latex output that does not look quite right, check to see if you are using brackets and fractions in this unambiguous manner.**

 All actual calculations are handled by Jupyter when the cell is run.
-The resulting values are stored in the user's namespace dictionary and `handcalcs` uses the variable's corresponding value from the dict as the result to display.
+The resulting values are stored in the user's namespace dictionary and `handcalcs` uses the variable's corresponding value from the namespace dict as the result to display.
+This means that, even if the representation of your calculation appears funny, the result will be correct _provided that you are using a unique variable name._ (see, [Gotchas](https://github.com/connorferster/handcalcs#gotchas))

 ### `for` loops and other iterations